game-of-prompts/.github/ROBOT_DEVELOPMENT_GUIDE.md

-# 🎯 FINAL VETERAN ADVICE
+# 🎯 FINAL ADVICE

-The main risk is not that your algorithm is bad.
-The risk is assuming the system will do anything for you.

-**Everything happens in your console.**
-If your Node fails, you fail.
-If your CPU is slow, you are slow.

-Master your infrastructure as much as your code.
+A clever idea is not enough.

+Your Solver must survive **every possible scenario** the game can produce.

+Edge cases.
+Unexpected states.
+Bad positions.
+Time pressure.
+Deterministic execution.

+The winners are not the most complex Solvers.
+The winners are the ones that keep producing valid decisions no matter what happens.

-Because in Game of Prompts, **you are the server.**
+In Game of Prompts, reliability is power.

-**Now go.
-And execute.**
+**Forge carefully.
+Then execute without fear.**